 About Endoscopic Carpal Tunnel Syndrome

-Carpal tunnel syndrome is the most common cause of nerve compression in the upper extremity.
-Over 1 million people are diagnosed with Carpal Tunnel Syndrome in the United States each year.
-Whether you have a clerical job in Phoenix, or a construction job in Mesa, Carpal Tunnel Syndrome can affect anyone.
+CTS is the most common cause of nerve compression in the upper extremity.
+Over 1 million people are diagnosed with the condition in the United States each year.
+Whether you have a clerical job in Phoenix, or a construction job in Mesa, CTS can affect anyone.
 Symptoms include numbness, tingling, pain, and weakness.
 Patients can have any or all of these symptoms depending on which nerve fibers are compressed.
 What’s in a name?
 Well, the carpal tunnel is the passageway in the wrist that is made up of carpal bones (8 of them are in the wrist) and the ligament connecting everything (the transverse carpal ligament).
 The median nerve and the tendons that connect the fingers to the muscles of the forearm pass through the narrow tunnel, which these structures form.